orenbareket/Legal-Topic-Classifier/README.md

 Open your web browser and go to http://localhost:5000 to interact with the Legal Topic Classifier.

-Note: The Legal Topic Classifier is intended for experimental purposes only and may require further refinement for production use
+Note: The Legal Topic Classifier is intended for experimental purposes only and may require further refinement for production use.

 Usage
 Explain how to use the Legal Topic Classifier web app.
 Provide instructions on how to access the web app, how to input legal text, and how to get the predicted legal topic.